n23dcpt062/n23dcpt062/README.md

 ##Hello, my name is Nguyet Anh.
-I am currently a Software Engineering student at Posts and Telecommunications Institute of Technology.
+I am currently a second-year student at Posts and Telecommunications Institute of Technology.

 🔹 Interests:
 - Software requirements and system analysis